Film: Saving Private Ryan

 - Bulletproof Vest: The helmet case above.

 - Bulletproof Human Shield: During the Omaha Beach scene, medics use the body of a dead soldier to successfully shield a wounded man from machine gun fire.

 - Butt Monkey: Upham spends a sizable portion of the movie as this.
 Especially apparent once the rest of the squad manages to convince him FUBAR is a German word that he, as their translator, should know, only for him to relentlessly search his German dictionary to no avail.
 It takes him the better part of the movie to figure it out.

 Mellish: (Giving Upham ammunition) Fucked up beyond all recognition.

-Call Back: The German sniper who had killed Carpazo and was later killed by Private Jackson was holed up in a ruined church tower.
-Ironically, Jackson also met his end while perched in a ruined clock tower in Ramelle.
+- Call Back: The German sniper who had killed Carpazo and was later killed by Private Jackson was holed up in a ruined church tower.
+Ironically, Jackson also meets his end while perched in a ruined clock tower in Ramelle.

-Cluster F-Bomb: See The Medic.
+- Cluster F-Bomb: See The Medic.
 Wade spends a bunch of time stopping bleeding on a soldier shot in the chest.
 Right after he's done, another bullet goes right through the soldier's helmet.
-That was no ordinary soldier that Wade and the medics were trying to save either, he was the battalion surgeon.
+And that was no ordinary soldier that Wade and the medics were trying to save either; that was the battalion surgeon.
 You can understand why he's cursing so profusely afterward.